thebravoman/software_engineering_2015/c5_refactoring_and_params_of_script/theory.md

 The result file is sorted by cost ASC.

+> ruby my_program.rb filter_costs 10 100

+This would produce a CSV file only with the lines from the original that have a cost between 10 and 100

 ## Deadline
 Submit the program in folder hm_csv_process no later than 2015-10-19 22:00